LGBTQ (term): History

 From about 1988, activists began to use the initialism LGBT in the United States.
 Not until the 1990s within the movement did gay, lesbian, bisexual, and transgender people gain equal respect.
+Among others, bisexual activist Maggie Rubenstein and transgender activist Susan Stryker pushed to represent bisexual and trans identities explicitly.

 This spurred some organizations to adopt new names, as the GLBT Historical Society did in 1999.
 Although the LGBT community has seen much controversy regarding universal acceptance of different member groups (bisexual and transgender individuals, in particular, have sometimes been marginalized by the larger LGBT community), the term LGBT has been a positive symbol of inclusion.

 Beginning in the 1990s, the term queer began to be reclaimed from its earlier pejorative use, particularly by radical activists who sought to reject causes they viewed as assimilationist, such as marriage, military inclusion and adoption.
 Academic fields of study such as queer studies and queer theory build on this reclamation.
 The term queer is now in use as an umbrella term and as a distinct self-identity term analogous to gay, lesbian, and bisexual.
 The initialism LGBT eventually evolved to LGBTQ in recognition of the unique meaning of queer within the community.

 In 2016, GLAAD's Media Reference Guide states that LGBTQ is the preferred initialism, being more inclusive of younger members of the communities who embrace queer as a self-descriptor.
 Some people consider queer to be a derogatory term originating in hate speech and reject it, especially among older members of the community.